Thomasklinkenbergmusic/sogm_project_sox/README.md

-Repository with all the HKU projects / assignments by Thomas Klinkenberg
+Repository with the HKU projects / assignments by Thomas Klinkenberg